driveralex/AC562/CR.md

 res <- simulation(ig,p_epidemic,n_d,time,confinement_high,confinement_low,restriction_percentages)
 plot_epidemic_curves(100*res/n,time)
 ```
 Notice that removing certain edges only at certain level of the epidemic is a simplistic model.
-In reality the network is constally evolving .
-We could immagine a network that evolve at each new time step, with evolution related to the travel limitation.
+In reality the network is constantly evolving.
+We could imagine a network that evolve at each new time step, with evolution related to the travel limitation.

-With values propsed here is the cooresponding results.
+With values proposed here is the corresponding results.

 ![](C:\Users\SESA458137\OneDrive - Schneider Electric\Travail\ESISAR\S6\AC 562 Complex Systems\Repo\AC562\R md test\limitation.png)

-Test and Isolation strategies:
+### 3) Test and Isolation strategies:

-Now we apply the isolation strategies decribed in senario N°1:
+Now we apply the isolation strategies described in scenario N°1:

 We use the following code:
 ```r
 library(igraph)